-The Speech Language Pathologists conduct assessments (standardized and/or informal based on the student's needs) on all IET students in the school.
+The Speech Language Pathologists conduct assessments on all IET students in the school.
 Results are shared with parents and consent for a management plan and service delivery model is received.
 Based on the assessment, students receive support, from both the SLPs and/or the communication disorders assistant.
 Assessment results are also shared with the classroom team who collaborate together with the SLP team in the generation of appropriate classroom goals and strategies to support each child.
 The SLPs are governed by the Regulated Health Professions Act, 1993 and by the College of Audiologists and Speech Language Pathologists of Ontario.